rostislav-nikitin/coasyncpp/README.md

 /// of the third party IO library. void ioWriteFunc(Entity* entity, write_callback_t callback, void *userData) {
-    // Register some task to run write IO in the separater thread
+    // Register some task to run write IO in the separate thread
     // When task done -- run callback
 }
 ```